European Central Bank - eurosystem

 Managing climate-related risks

-Why do climate-related risks matter for the ECB?
+Why do climate and nature-related risks matter for the ECB?

 This happens as a result of two types of risk:

-• the physical risks of a changing climate, including more frequent or severe weather events like flooding, droughts and storms
+• the physical risks of a changing climate, including more frequent or severe weather events like flooding, droughts and storms, and of dwindling ecosystems as a result of declining pollinating insects and deforestation

-These risks impact macroeconomic indicators such as inflation, economic growth, financial stability and monetary policy transmission.
+Climate-related risks have an impact on macroeconomic indicators such as inflation, economic growth, financial stability and monetary policy transmission.
 They also affect the value and risk profile of the assets on the Eurosystem balance sheet.

-We need to account for the influence of climate change on the work we do to maintain price and financial stability.
-This means incorporating considerations of climate change into our
+We need to account for the impact of climate change on the work we do to maintain price and financial stability.
+This means incorporating climate change considerations into our:

 • analysis and decision-making